-- Use the buttons below the display to select the track numbers you wish to have played back. - In the PLAY row, turn on the horizontal bars for the TRACK numbers you wish to have played back. - You can press the OTHER PARTS/TRACKS button to view the display for tracks 9 to 16. - On the display for tracks 1-8, a "9-16" indication means that at least one track from tracks 9-16 is selected as a playback track. - You can select two or more tracks to play back at one time. - The current song number is shown on the display (S01 to S20).
+- 3. Use the buttons below the display to select the track numbers you wish to have played back. - In the PLAY row, turn on the horizontal bars for the TRACK numbers you wish to have played back. - You can press the OTHER PARTS/TRACKS button to view the display for tracks 9 to 16. - On the display for tracks 1-8, a "9-16" indication means that at least one track from tracks 9-16 is selected as a playback track. - You can select two or more tracks to play back at one time. - The current song number is shown on the display (S01 to S20). - If necessary, use the TEMPO buttons to adjust the playback tempo. - The tempo is shown on the display as " $\rfloor =$ ".

-- If necessary, use the TEMPO buttons to adjust the playback tempo. - The tempo is shown on the display as "] =". - If the tempo was stored in the CONTROL or RHYTHM part, when that part is played back, the stored tempo data has priority. - 4.
-Press the SEQUENCER RESET (FILL IN 1) button. - The SEQUENCER returns to the beginning of the song and the beginning panel settings are recalled. - To begin playback from a measure other than measure 1, use the PAGE ∧ button to select [P4 SEQ PLAY]. - · The display looks similar to the following.
+- If the tempo was stored in the CONTROL or RHYTHM part, when those parts are played back, the original tempo is set.
+Any changes to tempo made after that with the TEMPO or TAP TEMPO buttons affect the original tempo.
+(See next article.) - 4.
+Press the SEQUENCER RESET (FILL IN 1) button. - The SEQUENCER returns to the beginning of the song and the beginning panel settings are recalled. - To begin playback from a measure other than measure 1, use the PAGE ∧ button to select [P4 SEQ PLAY]. - The display looks similar to the following.

 - 6. Use the ACCOMP 2 ∧ and ∨ buttons to select the beginning playback measure. - By pressing and holding either BASS (Fwd) button, you can fast-forward to the desired measure while listening to the sound.
-This button does not function during playback. - "MEASURE" indicates the current measure number.
+This button does not function during playback. - "MEASURE" indicates the current measure number. - 7.
+Press the START/STOP button. - The recorded performance is played back from the specified measure.

-- 7. Press the START/STOP button. - The recorded performance is played back from the specified measure. - When playback is begun from a measure in which an INTRO, COUNT INTRO, FILL IN or ENDING is recorded, the corresponding function does not work. - If you wish to adjust the volume balance of each track or each AUTO PLAY CHORD part, for example, press the BALANCE button and adjust the volume on the SEQ BALANCE display.
+- When playback is begun from a measure in which an INTRO, COUNT INTRO, FILL IN or ENDING is recorded, the corresponding function does not work. - If you wish to adjust the volume balance of each track or each AUTO PLAY CHORD part, for example, press the BALANCE button and adjust the volume on the SEQ BALANCE display.
 Press the OTHER PARTS/TRACKS button if you wish to view other tracks and parts. - 8.
-To stop playback, press the START/STOP button - If the START/STOP button is pressed again, playback will continue from the point it was interrupted.
+To stop playback, press the START/STOP button. - If the START/STOP button is pressed again, playback will continue from the point it was interrupted. - When you are finished playing back your performance, press the PLAY button in the SE-QUENCER section to turn it off. - During STEP RECORD or EDIT operations, the MEASURE indication on the display conforms to the time signature data recorded in the RHYTHM part. - If you wish to play back a different song, use the RIGHT 1 ∧ and ∨ buttons on the P4 display to select a different song number.